expo/expo/docs/pages/guides/monorepos.md

 }
 ```

-> After adding the package as a dependency, run `yarn install` to ensure everything is working.
+> After adding the package as a dependency, run `yarn install` to install or link the dependency to your app.

 Now you should be able to use the package inside your app!
 To test this, let's edit the `App.js` in our app and render the `greeting` text from our **cool-package**.